martinezpenya/ED-CFGS-2122/UD03/UD03_anexo_EN.md

 There are two ways to collaborate on a repository hosted on GitHub:

 -  Being a contributor to the repository:
-  1.  `Receive authorization as a collaborator` from the person who owns the draft.
+  1.  `Receive authorization as a collaborator` from the owner of the project.
-  2. `Clone`  the repository locally.
+  2. `Clone` the local repository
   3. `Make changes` to the local repository.
-  4. `Push the changes`to the remote repository.
+  4.  `Download the changes`to the remote repository.
 First do `git pull` to integrate the remote changes into the local repository and then  `git push` to push the changes from the local repository to the remote one.
-- Replicate the remote repository in our GitHub account using a fork
+- Replicate the remote repository in our Git Hub account using a fork
-  1. `Replicar` changes to our remote repository.
+  1. `Replicate` changes to our remote repository.
   2. `Request` the person who owns the original repository to integrate our
   3. Changes to your repository via a pull request .